 Publishes a package to the registry so that it can be installed by name.
-See
+All

 By default npm will publish to the public registry.
 This can be overridden by